robertrumney/scope-tutorial/README.md

 ![Zoom Effect](./Images/4.png)

 Finally, assign the material to the lens on your scope in the 3D model.
+The black texture will change to the new scope view once the game is running.

 ![Zoom Effect](./Images/5.png)